pogata0210/java-cars/README.md

 # Instructions

 The cars.json file contains the cars to use in your application.
-They are in a JSON format with the fields: Year, Brand Model.
-So for example:
+They are in a JSON format with the fields: `Year`, `Brand`, and `Model`.
+So, for example:
 ```json
 {
     "year": 2010,